-OZURDEX®, which is marketed by Allergan, is approved in the U.S. and EU for posterior segment uveitis through an intravitreal bioerodible implant that provides treatment which lasts for several months.
-As with DME, the several-month effectiveness of OZURDEX can result in frequent intravitreal injections of the implant.
+OZURDEX[®], marketed by Allergan, is approved in the U.S. and EU for posterior segment uveitis through an intravitreal bioerodible implant that provides treatment which lasts for several months.
+This limited duration effectiveness of OZURDEX can result in frequent intravitreal injections of the implant.